 A funny anecdote

-Do you remember the very special make-up of Queen Amidala in Star Wars trilogy ?
-Her red-lipstick is actually fully inspired from the Chinese Qin Dynasty (221 BC – 206 BC) where women did put a large red dot on their lower lip and painted the whole upper lip, covering the rest with powder.
+Do you remember the very special makeup of Queen Amidala in the Star Wars trilogy?
+Her red lipstick is actually fully inspired by the Chinese Qin Dynasty (221 BC – 206 BC) where women did put a large red dot on their lower lip and painted the whole upper lip, covering the rest with powder.